Is Annaly Capital Management Inc. (NLY) a good stock to buy now?

 Sponsored

-The stock witnessed a -26.15% gain in the last 1 month and extending the period to 3 months gives it a -34.91%, and is -1.59% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 3.32% over the week and 5.88% over the month.
+The stock witnessed a 8.10% gain in the last 1 month and extending the period to 3 months gives it a -29.84%, and is 11.14% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 4.93% over the week and 5.13% over the month.

 Annaly Capital Management Inc. (NLY) Analyst Forecasts